HollyT85/the-games-pit/README.md

 * Provide potential visitors with an idea of what The Games Pit sells
 * Allow potential customers to purchase items directly from the website and have them posted
 * Give potential gamers an idea of events that are run and when
-* Give access to the social media The Games Pit uses
+* Give access to the social media The Games Pit uses and an ability to contact them via the website
 * Give potential customers the opportunity to create an account where they can store previous orders and their address details
 * All potential customers to leave their basket un-purchased and still be there when they return.